What is the MA Hospital Improvement Innovation Network (HIIN)

 - Radiation Exposure

-Thank you, again for your support and commitment to improve patient care at your hospital and others across our network.
+Thank you, again for your continued support and commitment to improve patient care at your hospital and others across our network.

 HEN 1.0 Annual Report - December 2013